monoxane/Speedtweet/README.md

-Docker ISP tweeter
+Docker speedtest ISP tweeter
 ==
 (Very much a work in progress right now)

-Automatically runs a speedtest every 30 min and if its below a set speed it will tweet your ISP with numbers 'n' stuff
+Runs a speedtest every 15 minutes and if the result is below the threshold (SPEEDTWEET_SPEED_THRESHOLD) it will trigger a tweet to the username set in SPEEDTWEET_ISP_TWITTER (probably your ISP) that looks like "Hey @ISP, Why am I only getting 15.45mbps download when I pay for 30mbps?"

 Install
 --